mseong123/Inception/README.md

 Set up additional services:
  - Redis
  - FTP-server (vsftpd for linux)
- - Server hosting own website (not using php)
+ - Server hosting own website (using nodejs webserver and runtime environment)
- - Adminer
+ - Adminer (mysql/postgres/mariadb web GUI interface)
  - Service of your choice (I chose Prometheus which is a container monitoring service which can be accessed using a browser front end client)

 > The project requires that we configure the Docker Image <ins>**MANUALLY**</ins> without using ready-made images in docker hub.
 This requires in-depth understanding of the installation process of the services and relevant config files to make it work!